Inbibo/adonisfx_docs/docs/installation.md

 1. Download the AdonisFX zipped package from the Inbibo's website.
 2. Unzip the contents into the destination folder that you prefer.
-3. Add folder containg the AdonisFX.mod file to the `MAYA_MODULE_PATH` environment variable.
+3. Add the folder containg the AdonisFX.mod file to the `MAYA_MODULE_PATH` environment variable.
+4. Launch Maya and load AdonisFX from Windows > Settings/Preferences > Plug-in Manager.

 To configure `MAYA_MODULE_PATH` you can directly modify the environment variable of the system.
 For example: